 In 1900, whites represented 96.8% of Denver's population.

-In 1908, Denver first hosted a convention.
+In 1908, Denver hosted the Democratic National Convention.

 In 1910, Samsonite began in Denver as Shwayder Trunk Manufacturing Company.